erossini/BlazorCodeSnippet/README.md

 Based on the parameters, the component adds automatically the required scripts and CSS in your page.

 ### Add a CodeSnippet
 For example, I want to add a C# code with the **Visual Studio* Style.
-Between the CodeSippet tag, you have to add the code you want to show.
+Between the CodeSnippet tag, you have to add the code you want to show.
 This is the code.

 ```
 <CodeSnippet Language="Language.csharp" Style="Style.VisualStudio">